szczyglis-dev/js-ai-body-tracker/README.md

 </body>
 </html>
 ```
-The above code opens .m3u8 online video stream and initiates the human pose detection model, and then displays the points detected on video stream superimposed on the stream image in the canvas element in real-time. **Note that the videoJS library is used to handle the stream.**
+The above code opens an `.m3u8` online video stream, initializes the human pose detection model, and then displays the detected points on the video stream superimposed on the stream image in the canvas element in real-time. **Note that the `videoJS` library is used to handle the stream.**

 ### Configuration

 **Model**

-The library has preconfigured settings for 3 different neural network models, you can use these settings or define all options manually.
+The library has preconfigured settings for three different neural network models.
+You can use these settings or define all options manually.
 To use the predefined model, use the `setModel()` method:
 ```js
 tracker.setModel('MoveNetSinglePoseLightning');
 ```

-**Available models:**
+**Available models**

 - `MoveNetSinglePoseLightning`
 - `MoveNetSinglePoseThunder`